yard01/Liferay7/README.md

 liferay7-multipage-portlet - is example of using a multipage portlet

+    Modal Window Portlet

+Examples of using modal windows

     Tree Selector

 liferay7-treeselector - is example of using a TreeView component.
 Made with using the AlloyUI-framework.